blbadger/blbadger.github.io/input-representation.md

 y' = \gamma y + \beta
 $$

 Then the gradient scale problem is averted.
 But the initialization process of ResNet50 does indeed set the $\gamma, \beta$ parameters to $1, 0$ respectively, meaning that there is no reason why we would expect to experience problems finding an appropriate $\epsilon$.
-Futhermore, general statistical measures of the gradient $\nabla_a O(a, \theta)$ are little changes when comparing deep to shallow layers, suggesting that the gradient used to update $a_n$ is not why the representation is poor.
+Futhermore, general statistical measures of the gradient $\nabla_a O(a, \theta)$ are little changed when comparing deep to shallow layers, suggesting that the gradient used to update $a_n$ is not why the representation is poor.

 Thuse we consider whether the forward pass is somehow the culprit of our poor representation.
 We can test this by observing whether the output of our generated image does indeed approximate the tensor $y$ that we attempted to approximate: if so, then the gradient descent process was successful but the forward propegation loses too much information for an accurate representation.